Logo XpertSource

 House to sell

-If the seller makes a false declaration, the buyer can take legal action against the seller.
-Even if the sale was made without a legal warranty.
+If the seller provides false information, the buyer may pursue legal action against them, even if the sale was made without legal warranty.
+In this case, the deceived buyer has several options:

-Looking to buy or sell a home?
+Are you looking to buy or sell a house?

 XpertSource.com can help you find a real estate expert.
 When you tell us about your project, we put you in touch with qualified resources for free.
 Simply fill out our form (it only takes a few minutes) and we will connect you with professionals.